 - The purpose of scholastic probation is to remind students that the quality of their overall academic work is unsatisfactory and to provide support to the student for improvement. - A student who has maintained a cumulative GPA of 0.00 to 1.99 is placed on academic probation.
-The student must make at least a 2.0 semester GPA in subsequent semesters (exlcuding withdrawals) until Good Standing is achieved or the student will be suspended for one academic semester (fall or spring).
+The student must make at least a 2.0 semester GPA in subsequent semesters (exlcuding withdrawals) until Good Standing (cumulative GPA is 2.0 or above) is achieved or the student will be suspended for one academic semester (fall or spring).